zhijie-li/MRC_dump/README.md

 # MRC_dump

-A C++ program that dumps MRC image/movie/map slices into 8-bit grayscale PNG files.
+A C++ and a python program that dump MRC image/movie/map slices into 8-bit grayscale PNG files.
 Very fast (compared to python/perl).
 Needs libpng.

 The output PNG file is optimized for display.
 A linear scaling is applied with a default 1.5 sigma cutoff.